yvesdu/tech-blog/_posts/2021-05-03-Assumptions.md

 There are implications to the two ideas above.
 Alot of the statistics/ ways we map data to our assumptions, assumes a world where the law of large numbers / central limit theorem is in play.
 However sometimes it's not always the case, and a lot of important events in life are hard to reason about from those two ideas.
 But they are very important.

-Think twice ---- Study the distribution of outcomes for the system you are dealing with, it helps with mapping data to "our" assumptions of the world to better make decisions.
+Think twice ---- Study the distribution of outcomes for the system you are dealing with, it helps with mapping data to "our" assumptions to make better decisions.